We set out our approach to better regulation in order to meet our statutory reporting requirements.

-We are required to assess and publish Qualifying Regulatory Provisions (QRPs), reporting annually from 2017 on the direct impact of our regulatory changes on business.
-We must also publish a summary of our regulatory provisions that are not QRPs as Non-Qualifying Regulatory Provisions (NQRPs) summary report on a date specified annually by the Government.
+We are required to assess Qualifying Regulatory Provisions (QRPs) annually from 2017 on the direct impact of our regulatory changes on business.
+We must publish a BIT Non-Qualifying Regulatory Provisions (NQRPs) summary report on a date specified annually by the Government.

 Please note that this requirement excludes an assessment of any benefits that may arise from regulatory actions for end-users of the railway, including passengers or businesses that rely on rail travel.
 For the avoidance of doubt, when making regulatory decisions, the ORR does take into account these benefits.

 - Non-Qualifying Regulatory Provisions (NQRPs) summary report covering period 21 June 2018 - 20 June 2019

 - Non-Qualifying Regulatory Provisions (NQRPS) summary report covering period 9 June 2017 - 20 June 2018 PDF, 108 Kb

 - Non-Qualifying Regulatory Provisions covering period 8 May - 8 June 2017 PDF, 98 Kb